-

 Why Should I Hire a High-Asset Divorce Attorney?

 Separations can be emotionally taxing.
+An attorney can help you create a comprehensive financial strategy for your divorce.
 Sometimes, we end up making decisions that hurt our executive divorce proceeding.
-An experienced attorney can help approach your divorce with a clear strategy, enabling you to make informed decisions about your bank accounts, properties, and investments so you may achieve a fair and equitable division of your assets.
+An experienced attorney can help approach your divorce with a clear strategy, enabling you to make informed decisions about your bank accounts, properties, and investments so you may achieve a fair and equitable division of your assets, including considerations such as taxes and alimony.

 Legally Establish the Divorce

 Legal separation is typically faster and less costly than a divorce.
 It is easier to define parenting roles and divide assets before the divorce is final.
-Additionally, being legally separated entitles you and your spouse to continue shared benefits, such as health insurance or military entitlements.
+Additionally, being legally separated entitles you and your spouse to continue shared benefits, such as health insurance or military entitlements, which is why many couples explore their options with a legal separation attorney in Orange County.
 For these reasons, many experienced attorneys suggest a legal separation as soon as possible.

 Open Accounts in Your Name Only

 One of the most common problems divorcing partners face is the distribution of liquid assets.
 For example, if a spouse drains a joint bank account, it can take time to retrieve funds that were legally yours.
 To protect your assets, consider opening a new bank account solely in your name.
 Once you’ve opened a new account, you can then divide the funds in the joint account equally.
 Money in a joint bank account can then be divided in half.
-You might also want to redirect any direct deposits from your employer to your new bank account and work with your attorney on the next steps for fully separating your finances.
+You might also want to redirect any direct deposits from your employer to your new bank account, ensuring all income and payments are directed to your new accounts, and work with your attorney on broader high-asset divorce wealth protection strategies and the next steps for fully separating your finances.

 Identify and Protect Your Assets